ubik86/rails_admin/README.md

       config.compact_show_view = false
     end

-You can customize the width of the list view with:

-    RailsAdmin.config do |config|
-      config.total_columns_width = 1000
-    end

 **Whitelist Approach**

 By default, RailsAdmin automatically discovers all the models in the system and adds them to its list of models to